ChaosDynamix/Arcadia/docs/06_boot/BOO3_lvm-with-raid1.md

 permalink: /boot/lvm-with-raid1/
 ---

-# Boot configuration for LVM with RAID1
+# Boot setup for LVM with RAID1
 {: .no_toc}

 ## Table of contents